Bringing international perspectives to campus

-Thanks to the extraordinary generosity of Paul and Vivian McCorkle - longtime benefactors of the university, - the McCorkle Fellowship Program began in 2006 as a way to enhance the university’s focus on globalism.
+Thanks to the extraordinary generosity of Paul and Vivian McCorkle - longtime benefactors of the university, - the McCorkle Fellowship Program began in 2006 as a way to enhance the university’s focus on global issues.
 The purpose of this program is to support selected faculty members in their efforts to develop scholarly and cultural knowledge as they add international dimensions and perspectives to the curriculum.

 Each year, a different region of the world is selected and faculty members compete to participate in a trip that will enable them to learn about the destination and bring that knowledge back to the classroom.
 Faculty participants plan for the trip with readings and pre-travel seminars as they develop the itinerary.
-Upon their return, faculty members are expected to share their new international perspectives and learning in the classroom and throughout the university.
+Upon their return, faculty members share their new international perspectives and learning in the classroom and throughout the university.

 The Fellows visited a variety of cities and historical locations, including Matanzas, the "Athens of Cuba;" Cienfuegos, the "Paris of Cuba;" Trinidad, a colonial city that was founded in 1514; Jardines del Rey, a coral reef located on Cuba’s northern coast; and Playa Giron, the Bay of Pigs.Read More